vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

 `ServiceResponseBody<T>` is simply the merger of the above two types: the JSON type of all responses from the microservices.

-### `elysiaCorsPlugin`

-This plugin handles [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-It should be leave as-is and used in all microservices.

 ### `elysiaFormatResponsePlugin`

 This plugin uses Elysia hooks to ensure that all responses and errors are transformed into the valid response type with the body being `ServiceResponseBody<T>` documented above.